scrapinghub/web-poet/docs/advanced/fields.rst

 Using Page Objects with async fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to a Page Object with async fields without calling its
+If you want to use a Page Object with async fields without calling its
 ``to_item`` method, make sure to await the field when needed, and
 not await it when that's not needed: